Bigdata-com/bigdata-thematic-screener/DEMO_MODE.md

 3. Open the web interface and verify:
    - ✅ Quick start demos load correctly
    - ✅ "Run Analysis" button is disabled and grayed out
-   - ✅ Support contact message is displayed
+   - ✅ Support contact message is displayed with both email and GitHub links
+   - ✅ GitHub link opens in new tab to the repository
    - ✅ Configuration panel shows "View Configuration"

 ### Integration with Docker